Optimer reagents detect all COVID-19 Variants of Concern

 Irradiated virus samples are used in testing labs around the world, for basic research and analysis of diagnostic tests and in vaccine development.
 This is an inactivated form of the virus that can be safely used in standard laboratories without risk of infection.
 The analytical performance of SARS-CoV-2 antigen tests is initially verified using irradiated virus prior to clinical validation with patient samples.

-When tested with irradiated virus within Aptamer Group laboratories, the SARS-CoV-2 S1 and S2 specific Optimers showed binding to the WT, the ‘Kent’ variant and also the South African strain of the virus.
+When tested with irradiated virus within Aptamer Group laboratories, the SARS-CoV-2 S1 and S2 specific Optimers showed binding to the WT, the alpha and beta variant strains of the virus.

 Biosensor analysis of SARS-CoV-2 variants and WT with S1- and S2-specific Optimers shows that each of the Optimers in the matched pair recognize the irradiated virus of the WT, B.1.1.7 and B.1.351 variant forms.
 BLI streptavidin probes were coated with 20 nM biotinylated Optimer, washed and the interaction measured in 80 μl of the target protein in buffer over the concentration range shown.

-Clear binding was seen to all three of the irradiated virus samples of the SARS-CoV-2 variants by biolayer interferometry (BLI), showing that any assays and tests based on these Optimers will be able to detect each of the WT, UK and S.African SARS-CoV-2 strains in analytical tests.
+Clear binding was seen to all three of the irradiated virus samples of the SARS-CoV-2 variants by biolayer interferometry (BLI), showing that any assays and tests based on these Optimers will be able to detect whole virus particles of SARS-CoV-2 in research and diagnostic assays.

 For more information regarding the performance of our SARS-CoV-2 Optimers to S1, S2 and nucleocapsid proteins in biosensor and ELISA formats download our application note or contact Aptamer Group below.